HDESD Stance on Health and Safety

 How we provide services

-- Our staff will serve children, families and districts in person when it is necessary based on the specific needs of those we serve.
-These critical decisions will be made using these values:
+We will serve children, families, partners and districts in person based on the specific needs of those we serve.

-- Can the needs of the student/family be met virtually?
+- Can the needs of those you serve be met virtually without harm to rapport or relationships?

-- Are there specific needs that can only be addressed in person?
+- Are there specific needs of those you serve that can only be addressed in person?